How to link fields in a document to an O365 libraryLinking fields in a ...

 - SharePoint site owners can self-serve.
 This means a SharePoint admin can login, create a group and add some users.
 None of that relies on the IT department to manage AD.

 - A SharePoint Group serves as a container to configure permissions levels against.
 What this means is that you can create a group, assign a custom permission level to it and then use that group to secure sites, documents, libraries etc. This is more important if you have a site collection with lots of unique permission that are spread out over the topology.

 - A SharePoint Group is only scoped to the site collection.
-This means if you create a group in one site it won’t automatically be available in other site collections.
-You’d need to manually copy and synchronise it, or write some Powershell to do this.
+This means if you create a group in one site it won't automatically be available in other site collections.
+You’d need to manually copy and synchronize it, or write some Powershell to do this.

 - SharePoint Groups can only contain 5,000 users (principals) and you can't embed an SharePoint Group in another SharePoint Group.
 (Although you can add an AD group to a SharePoint Group :))

 - You are limited to 10,000 groups per site collection.